-When you are applying for an entry-level position, a common job interview question is “Have you completed any internships?
-What did you gain from the experience?”
+When you are applying for an entry-level position, a common job interview question is, “Have you completed any internships and what did you gain from the experience?”

 When recruiters pose this question, they are typically assessing whether you have any hands-on experience where you applied knowledge and skills to real-world situations.
 If you are a student or recent graduate, they might wonder if you have the ability to handle a real work environment.

 When answering this question, you want to be honest and thorough.
 Read below for advice on how to answer this question, and see a list of sample responses.

 How to Answer When You Have Done an Internship

 If you have done internships, you can simply reference your experience and share what you have learned.
 Before your interview, make a list of the skills that you developed in each internship.
 Circle the skills that are related to the job you are interviewing for, and be sure to mention those in your answer to the question.

 You will also likely get a follow-up question asking you to provide an example of how you demonstrated whatever skills you mention.
 Therefore, prepare anecdotes or examples that demonstrate how you applied those skills, personal qualities or knowledge bases to add value or achieve some success.

 When providing an example, first describe the situation or challenge you encountered.
 Then explain how the actions that you took led to some positive impact at the company.
 This impact can be minor, for example, perhaps you wrote the company newsletter and received positive feedback on your clear writing.

 Employers will also be curious about how your internships might have influenced your career aspirations.
 If the internship served to confirm an interest in a career function like marketing or an industry like consumer products that are in line with your target job, then you can share this realization.
 If not, then consider whether the internship helped you to recognize skills related to your target job that you enjoyed using.
 For example, you might be targeting public relations but did an internship in publishing.
 You can explain that at your publishing internship you enjoyed developing your writing skills, an important aspect of public relations.